 The Madison River offers an amazing diversity of water and can vary significantly in its character as it travels on its course from Yellowstone National Park to the Missouri River.
 Different sections of the river offer different habitat, scenery, hatches and fishing techniques.
 In many ways the Madison feels like a completely different river from one location to the next.
 The variety along this legendary fishery is one of the many factors that makes it one of the most consistent rivers in Montana.
+It is a favorite for both DIY anglers and guided fishing trips.
 Although different sections of the river have their own peak fishing times, there is almost always a location on the Madison that is fishing well nearly every month of the year.
 The Madison truly offers some of the most diverse and consistent fly fishing in Montana.
 The Madison flows through one of the most scenic valleys in Montana and is flanked by the towering Madison, Gravelly and Tobacco Root ranges.
 The impressive scenery, high trout counts, potential for trophy fish and proximity to Yellowstone make this a must fish river for every serious fly fisherman.

 The Madison originates inside of Yellowstone National Park at Madison Junction where the Firehole and Gibbon Rivers join together.
 Float fishing inside of the park is not permitted so this section of the river is wade fishing only.
 The elevated temperatures of the Firehole from the thermal influence of hot springs and geysers also extends to the Madison in the park.
 Fishing during the peak summer season is not as productive as other locations due to the warm water temperatures.
 The park opens Memorial Day weekend and fishing can be good if the river is not too high from snow melt.
 Most locals consider October to be the ideal time to target the Madison in the park.
 During the fall water temperatures are once again cool and large trout from Hebgen Lake enter the river.
 Each year anglers hook up on some monster trout in this section.
 Nymphing egg patterns trailed by a baetis nymph is a great technique in the fall.
 Many fisherman targeting trophy browns also religiously swing large streamers across holding runs hoping to connect with a monster.